Inside the Seaside Ghost Town on a Slow and Steady Decline

 Videos by VICE

+As someone who hasn’t spent most of their time reading about old seaside resort towns, I’d most recently read about Hartlepool in the context of its vociferous vote in favor of leaving the EU, in June’s referendum.
+As was typed out with a certain smugness by journalists in the wake of the referendum result, a net inflow of less than 200 migrants landed in Seaton Carew’s borough from 2014 to 2015, but an immigration-led campaign led to a Leave vote at 69 percent.

 Walking through Seaton in July, it’s easy to see that a) basically everyone is white, and b) it’s a near-ghost town.
-The stretches of sand beaches are populated largely by elderly dog walkers, joggers and families.
-Then I reached the place where funfairs come to die.
+The stretches of sand beaches are populated largely by elderly dog walkers, joggers, and families.
+Then I reached the place where carnivals come to die.

 “It used to be busy before they moved the funfair,” Keith, a local ice-cream van owner, with extraordinarily strong glasses and blue eyes told me.
 With not much else to go on, I went to a local hotel and bar where I met Brian, an 82-year-old Labour voter with a fresh pair of knees courtesy of a “very nice Thai doctor.”